Mukesh Ambani: Stock manipulation and penalty

 For manipulating shares of Reliance Petroleum Limited (RPL), Reliance Industries was fined Rs.
 950 crores (9.5 billion), split into 447 crores (4.47 billion) in retracted gains and 500 crores (5 billion) in interest in 2007.
 In April 2006, RPL went public as a Reliance subsidiary for Rs.
 60 per share.
 The market crashed by 30% after it floated at roughly Rs.
 100, and RPL was back at 60.
 By Securities and Exchange Board of India directive, RIL carried out an organised operation with the help of its agents to obtain unauthorised profits from the trading of its formerly listed unit, RPL, which was combined with the former in 2009.

+Cronyism

+Ambani is noted for being close to Indian Prime minister Narendra Modi.
+Under Modi's rule, Ambani became the richest man in Asia.